 Similarly, if you're doing a shoulder press and you're using your legs to drive the weight overhead, then you're not challenging the shoulder muscles to their full potential.

 It's common for people to compensate lack of strength with momentum.
-But if you want to avoid injury and make sure you're engaging the right muscles, choosing lighter weights will help you better understand which muscles you should be recruiting, and how to execute exercises with proper form.
+But if you want to avoid injury and make sure you're engaging the right muscles, choosing lighter weights will help you better understand which muscles you should be working, and how to execute exercises with proper form.

 "There should be no excess motion from your body during lifts," Chan explains.
 "You should be able to perform eccentric or negative portions of each rep over two to three seconds."
 FYI, the eccentric portion that Chan refers to is the muscle-lengthening phase of an exercise.
 In a biceps curl, it's when you lower the weight back down.

-Choose weights that are 5 pounds lighter or more, depending on how much momentum you're using.
+Watch your form in the mirror and choose weights that are 5 pounds lighter or more, depending on how much momentum you're using.

 3. You Don't Complete Your Reps

 While you don't always need to be breaking parallel with your squats, you do want to perform your dumbbell exercises with full range of motion to reap all the benefits of your workout.